Dambulla Nuwaragala Kanda Maligathenna Ruins (නුවරගල කන්ද මාලිගාතැන්න නටබුණ්)

 photo source : Ruins in Central Eastern Area of Sri Lanka

-The ruins discovered at this location consists of 3 buildings built on a 2 tiered platform.
-Retaining walls of the platform has been built with blocks of rock.
-The southeastern side of the upper terrace is about 40 m long, and it is built by stacking three steps of 115 x 20 x 30 cm cut stones from the lower platform and there is an entrance staircase in the center.
-The entrance stairs to the upper terrace are composed of 7 stone steps with a width of 140 cm, width of 28 cm, and a height of 19 cm.
+The ruins discovered at this location consist of 3 buildings built on a 2 tiered platform.
+The retaining walls of the platform have been built with blocks of rock.
+The southeastern side of the upper terrace is about 40 m long, and it is built by stacking three steps of 115 x 20 x 30 cm cut stones from the lower platform and there is an entrance staircase in the centre.
+The entrance stairs to the upper terrace are composed of 7 stone steps with a width of 140 cm, a width of 28 cm, and a height of 19 cm.
 The building on the southern side of the entrance is about 10×4 meters in size.
 The building on the northern side is small, about 4×4 meters in size.
 There are two stone steps with a width of 110cm, a width of 23cm, and a height of 17cm.
 The balustrade of this stone staircase and a stone that seems to have been a guard stone were scattered around.

 The central building is about 18m x 13m the largest of the three.